Arksine/moonraker/docs/web_api.md

 - `root_update`

 Most of the above actions are self explanatory.
-The `root_update` notification is sent when a `root` folder has changed its location, for example when a user configures a different gcode file path in Klipper.
+The `root_update` notification is sent when a `root` folder has changed its location.
+This should be a rare event as folders are now managed in using the data folder structure.

+Notifications are bundled where applicable.
+For example, when a directory containing children is deleted a single `delete_dir` notification is pushed.
+Likewise, when a directory is moved or copied, a single `move_dir` or `create_dir` notification is pushed.
+Children that are moved, copied, or deleted as a result of a parent's action will not receive individual notifications.

 #### Update Manager Response
 The update manager will send asynchronous messages to the client during an